Azerbaijan Airlines plane crashes over Kazakhstan – DW – 12/25/2024

 Azerbaijan Airlines plane crashes over KazakhstanDecember 25, 2024

-A passenger plane carrying dozens has crashed near the Kazakhstani city of Aktau on Wednesday, the Kazakh Transport Ministry said.
+An Azerbaijani passenger plane carrying 67 people has crashed near the Kazakhstani city of Aktau on Wednesday, the Kazakh Transport Ministry said, with dozens believed to have died in the crash.

-The Azerbaijani Airlines (AZAL) said the plane made an "emergency landing" near the city of Aktau, vowing in a statement on the Telegram app to provide "additional information about the incident."
+The Azerbaijani Airlines (AZAL) said the plane made an "emergency landing" near the city of Aktau.

 The Kazakh Transport Ministry said some 62 passengers and five crew members were on board the plane, citing Azerbaijani sources.